kevinwolcano/ALoSFL/README.md

 ### Data Preparation
 Before running the software, please prepare all the data and configure files as follows.
+The example data is for your reference.

 ##### Data folder
 - Atlas images that are reference images used for registration
 - Test images that are required to localize facial and cranial landmarks
 - Landmark files contain the coordinates of landmarks for each atlas image

-***To be noted*** - The coordinate system of landmarks must be in Nifti format.
-Please check it before running the software.
+***To be noted*** - DICOM and Nifti encode space differently.
+Our software requires the coordinate system of landmark inputs in **Nifti** format.
+Please make sure before running the software.
-At current version, we only provide the service for image conversion from DICOM to Nifti format.
+More information can be found [here](https://www.nitrc.org/plugins/mwiki/index.php/dcm2nii:MainPage#Spatial_Coordinates).

 ##### Configure folder
 - List of atlas image path
 - List of test image path
 - List of landmark path

 ### Citation
 If you use the ALoSFL software, please cite:

 *Qian et al., Genetic evidence for facial variation being a composite phenotype of cranial variation and facial soft tissue thickness.
 Journal of Genetics and Genomics (under revision)*

 ### Support
 We will help address the problems that you may encounter when using ALoSFL.
 Please feel free to contact us if you have any question.

-Email: zxh@fudan.edu.cn; wangsijia@picb.ac.cn
+Email: 18110980009@fudan.edu.cn; qianwei@picb.ac.cn